 Andrew is the director of The Llandaff Clinic.
-He is a Chiropractor with over 25 years experience in the management of musculoskeletal conditions.
+He is a Chiropractor with over 25 years experience in the diagnosis and management of musculoskeletal conditions.

-Stacey joined The Llandaff Clinic in 2019 having worked in several clinics across the UK since graduating in 2015.
+Lewis joined The Llandaff Clinic in 2022 having worked in several clinics across the UK.

 Chiropractors specialise in the diagnosis, treatment and overall management of conditions that are due to problems with the joints, ligaments, tendons and nerves, especially related to the spine.
 They use a variety of treatment techniques, not just manipulation and tailors each treatment to the individual.
 Once an accurate diagnosis has been determined, they will establish then the best form of treatment to recommend, whether that is chiropractic, physiotherapy or other therapeutic intervention.
 If a diagnosis is not possible advise on appropriate further tests such as x-rays & MRI scans will be given and will refer to a GP or consultant as necessary.
 Chiropractic treatment mainly involves safe, often gentle, specific spinal manipulation to free joints in the spine or other areas of the body that are not moving properly.